inetrg/spoki/evaluation/README.md

 `addasn` expects a gzipped CSV file with the file ending `csv.gz` as the input via `--input`.
 The columns to process can be chosen with `--field`.
 This can be added multiple times to process multiple columns.
 For each column two new columns will be appended with the names `COLUMN_NAME.prefix` and `COLUMN_NAME.asn`.
 The directory containing the IP asn database files can be set with `--asndb-directory` and defaults to `ipasn`.
 The date of the file to load can be set with `--date`, in the format `YYYY-MM-DD`.

-The output file will carry the same name with a `meta.` in front of the `csv.gz` ending.
-(This is done via simple string substitution.)
+The output file will carry the same name with a `meta.` in front of the `csv.gz` ending. **WARNING:** This is done via simple string substitution.
+If your filename does not end in `csv.gz` the input file will be overwritten!

 Before it finishes the script will print how many prefixes or ASNs it could not find.